boralyl/boralyl.github.io/_posts/2020-03-20-nodered-for-automations-in-home-assistant.md

 [![Entity Auto-Complete](/assets/images/0010_autocomplete.png)](/assets/images/0010_autocomplete.png)

-Another really useful feature of of the `node-red-contrib-home-assistant-websocket` palatte is that it will auto-complete your entity names when you begin typing.
+Another really useful feature of of the `node-red-contrib-home-assistant-websocket` palette is that it will auto-complete your entity names when you begin typing.
 There is a caveat to this though.
 If you add an entity while Node-RED is running it will not show up in the auto-complete dropdown.
 It will still work if you manually type it in, however.
 In order to get the newly added entities to show